VeriConomy/vericoin/INSTALL.md

-Building Verium
+Building Vericoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Verium reference implementation of Verium.
+See doc/build-*.md for instructions on building the various elements of the Vericoin reference implementation of Vericoin.